 - DomainKeys Identified Mail: This uses a cryptographic signature to trick mail servers that the domain owner sends and authorizes the email.

-- Domain-based Message Authentication, Reporting & Conformance: This is a combination of the SPF and DKIM authentication that verifies and reports the validity of a suspicious email.
+- Domain-based Message Authentication, Reporting & Conformance (DMARC): This is a combination of the SPF and DKIM authentication that verifies and reports the validity of a suspicious email.

 Implementing Email Authentication Protocols